allenai/s2orc/README.md

 ## Contact / Feedback

 We'd love to hear how you're using this dataset and any feedback you might have.
-Please fill out the Google Form [here](https://forms.gle/vB4T481sd65rfnir8).
+[Please fill out this Google Form](https://forms.gle/vB4T481sd65rfnir8).
 This is completely optional, but we'd really appreciate it since this information will inform how we'll maintain the project going forward.
 Thanks!

 If you'd prefer to email, contact us at:  `{kylel, lucyw}@allenai.org`